-When you take a tour, someone else handles all the details.
-You choose an itinerary, pay the tour operator and let the professionals deal with airlines, drivers, guides and hotels.
+- Convenience - When you take a tour, someone else handles all the details.
+You choose an itinerary, pay the tour operator and let the professionals deal with airlines, drivers, guides, and hotels.
 All you need to do is arrive at your departure point on time.

-Tour operators capitalize on economies of scale.
+- Cost - Tour operators capitalize on economies of scale.
 Some of those savings are passed on to you.
-When you combine these savings with senior discounts or travel memberships (such as AAA, Costco, or Sam’s Club), you may discover that you will pay the same for independently-purchased airfare alone as you will for a tour, which might include not only airfare but also hotels, meals, ground transportation and guides.
+When you combine these savings with senior discounts or travel memberships (such as AAA, Costco, or Sam’s Club), you may discover that you will pay the same for independently-purchased airfare alone as you will for a tour, which might include not only airfare but also hotels, meals, ground transportation, and guides.

-Tour group itineraries range from relaxed to ridiculous.
-You will be expected to meet the group on time, ready to go, regardless of weather.
-If your ideal vacation includes sleeping in until 10:00 A. M., skip the tour group.
+- Schedule issues - Tour group itineraries range from relaxed to ridiculous.
+You will be expected to meet the group on time, ready to go, regardless of the weather.
+If your ideal vacation includes sleeping in until 10:00 am, skip the tour group.

 Make Your Choice